Skip to main content

 Day 0: The mash

-The recipe came from a forum post that had exactly the amount of authority I needed: not a professional chef, not a fermentation guru, just someone who had made hot sauce at home and wanted to share what worked.
+The recipe came from a forum post.
+It was just someone who had made hot sauce at home and shared what worked.

 The ingredients: